Not sure which mental health care option is the right fit for you?

 - Substance Use Concerns: Alcohol or other drug use

-- Trauma: Sexual assault, abuse and other traumatic incidents
+- Trauma: Unwanted sexual encounters, abuse and other traumatic incidents

 - Academic Concerns: Performance anxiety, perfectionism, academic difficulties